Pentagon reports high levels of ‘forever chemicals’ in drinking water near bases

-The Defense Department is reporting high levels of toxic perfluoroalkyl and polyfluoroalkyl substances (PFAS) in drinking water near several of its bases, according to new data released by the department.
+The Defense Department is reporting high levels of toxic perfluoroalkyl and polyfluoroalkyl substances, commonly called PFAS, in drinking water near several of its bases, according to new data released by the department.

-Drinking water testing near bases in Washington state, Pennsylvania, Florida and Michigan found levels of the chemicals well above a health threshold set by the Environmental Protection Agency (EPA).
+Drinking water testing near bases in Florida, Michigan, Pennsylvania and Washington state found levels of the chemicals well above a health threshold set by the Environmental Protection Agency.

-PFAS is the name for a group of thousands of chemicals, some of which have been linked to health issues such as kidney and testicular cancer and liver damage.
+PFAS is the name for a group of thousands of chemicals, some of which have been linked to health issues including kidney and testicular cancer and liver damage.

 The substances have been used in products such as firefighting foam, which is used by the military.
 For this reason, PFAS can be found near military bases and can contaminate nearby water.